correac/GalaxyEvolution/README.md

 Due to irregularities with the latests updates of the cosmolopy package I recommend installing commah via conda.

-If you do not have anaconda install miniconda :
+If you do not have anaconda, install miniconda :

 https://docs.anaconda.com/free/miniconda/index.html